Sensor Beacon Application

 west build -p always -b <BOARD> openair/applications/sensor_beacon/tests --sysbuild

-west flash --skip-rebuild -d build --verify --device <DEVICE_ID> --jlink --fast_load
+west flash --no-rebuild -d build --verify --device <DEVICE_ID> --jlink --fast_load

 Example: